°1967, Newport Beach, California

 2009

-Otto-Knap, Silke, and Jan Verwoert, and Frances Stark, and Flora Wiegmann and Lindsay Fischer (Ballet Master of National Ballet of Canada).
+Otto-Knapp, Silke, Jan Verwoert, Frances Stark, Flora Wiegmann and Lindsay Fischer (Ballet Master of National Ballet of Canada).
 “Standing anywhere in the space in a relaxed position.”
-Panel Discussion, from the Banff Centre, Walter Phillips Gallery, Banff, Canada, July 26, 2009.
+Panel Discussion, from the Banff Centre, Walter Phillips Gallery, Banff, Canada, July 26

 Panel discussion with Anthony Huberman, Jimmy Raskin, David Hullfish Bailey, Saint Louis Art Museum, Saint Louis, Missouri